 Back to Buenos Aires!
 Well, not literally… I’m still in Spain & don’t plan on returning to Argentina any time soon.
 But I realized that I’ve neglected to compile & place in this blog one very popular series of posts from the past.
 From 2007 to be exact.
 In the day when my only internet presence was line of sight, I wrote one of the most widely read English-language blogs about Buenos Aires.
 At the same time as I researched early housing projects in the city, I also began looking up & paying attention.
 I began seeing more domes than I’d ever noticed before, regardless of where my rambling walks took me.

 The quest for domes turned into an obsession.
 As these things do.
 After photographing & posting hundreds of pics on the blog, I decided to select what I considered the best or most unique domes in Buenos Aires & make a map.
 Nothing complicated, & my nascent design knowledge wouldn’t allow for anything fancy either.
 In reality, the entire dome search was a way of avoiding other, more important projects & life decisions at the time.
 2007 had its complications!
 But in the end, making this map started me on the path toward writing Endless Mile guides… so I consider this time well spent after all.
-Below are images of the free version of the first map on line of sight + a 2011 incomplete attempt at redesign:
+Below are small images of the free version of the first map on line of sight + a 2011 incomplete attempt at redesign: